ExtensionEngine/tech-guide/recipes/automated-testing.md

 ### Integration Tests

-With these tests, we test the combined behavior of multiple components within the system.
+With these tests, we test how multiple components of the system behave together.

 #### Infrastructure